yenyang/Anarchy-BepInEx/README.md

 ## Translations
 I am looking for volunteers to help translate the mod into the official languages.
 For those interested please go to [CrowdIn](https://crowdin.com/project/csl2-mod-anarchy).
-Current Localization Support: Spanish by Nyoko and German by Hendrix.
+Current Localization Support: Spanish by Nyoko, German by Hendrix, and Chinese Simplified by RilkeXS.

 ## Detailed Descrption
 The mod also has: